nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-settings-from-appsettings-json-file-and-NopConfig-class.md

 * **UsePluginsShadowCopy:** This setting expects a boolean value.
 You might want to set the value to "**true**" if you want to copy plugins library to the `/Plugins/bin` directory on application startup.
 * **UseUnsafeLoadAssembly:** This setting expects a boolean value.
 You might want to set the value to "**true**" if you want to load an assembly into the load-from context, bypassing some security checks.

-#### UseRowNumberForPaging
+#### SQLCommandTimeout

-This setting expects a boolean value.
-Default value for this setting is "**false**".
-You may want to set the value to "**true**" if you want to configure your nopCommerce application for backwards compatibility with `SQL Server 2008` and `SQL Server 2008R2`.
+This setting expects an integer value or null.
+Set ``null`` to use default value (30 seconds) or configure the wait time (in seconds) before terminating the attempt to execute a command and generating an error.

 #### UseSessionStateTempDataProvider